darianlee555/HR-Analytics-Project/README.md

 ### Analysis/Results/Insights
 Here is the code used to get the following results/insights: https://github.com/darianlee555/HR-Analytics-Project/blob/main/HR%20data%20queries.sql

-* There are 311 Total Employees in the company's history.
+* **Total Employees**: The company's historical record includes a total of 311 employees.
-* 207 are current employees.
+* **Current Employees**: Presently, there are 207 employees actively working within the company.
-* 104 are ex-employees.
+* **Ex-Employees**: 104 individuals have previously worked for the company but are no longer employed.
-* For total employees, the average age is 41.
-For current employees, the average age is 44.
-For ex-employees, the average age is 37.
+* **Average Age**: For total employees, the average age is 41.
+Among current employees, the average age rises to 44, while ex-employees' average age is 37.
-* The attrition rate in this company is 33%.
+* **Attrition Rate**: The attrition rate within the company stands at 33%.
-* For total employees, the average amount of absences is 10.
-For current employees, the average amount of absences is also 10.
-For ex-employees, the average amount of absences is 11.
+* **Absence Averages**: On average, both total and current employees have 10 absences, whereas ex-employees had an average of 11 absences.
-* For total employees, the average salary is 69k.
-For current employees, the average salary is 71k.
-For ex-employees, the average salary was 66k.
+* **Salary Averages**: The average salary for total employees is 69k.
+Among current employees, the average salary is slightly higher at 71k, while ex-employees had an average salary of 66k.
-* For total employees, 137 are single, 124 are married, 30 are divorced, 12 are separated, and 8 are widowed.
-For current employees, 101 are single, 77 are married, 14 are divorced, 11 are separated, and 4 are widowed.
+* **Marital Status**: Among total employees, marital status breakdown is as follows: 137 single, 124 married, 30 divorced, 12 separated, and 8 widowed.
+Current employees include 101 singles, 77 married, 14 divorced, 11 separated, and 4 widowed.
-* For total employees, 135 are male and 176 are female.
-For current employees, 91 are male and 116 are female.
-For ex-employees, 44 are male and 60 are female.
+* **Gender Distribution**: Among total employees, there are 135 males and 176 females.
+Among current employees, 91 are male and 116 are female, while among ex-employees, there are 44 males and 60 females.
-* For total employees, the department with the most employees is production with 209 employees.
-For current employees, the department with the most employees is production with 126 employees.
-For ex-employees, the department with the most employees is production with 83 employees.
+* **Department Breakdown**: The department with the highest employee count among total employees is production, with 209 employees.
+Among current employees, the production department also leads with 126 employees, and among ex-employees, the production department leads with 83 former members as well.
-* For total employees, the most common race/ethnicity is White with 187 employees.
-For current employees, the most common race/ethnicity is White with 124 current employees.
-For ex-employees, the most common race/ethinicity is White with 63 ex-employees.
+* **Race/Ethnicity**: For total employees, the most prevalent race/ethnicity is White, accounting for 187 employees.
+Among current employees, White is also the most common with 124 individuals, and among ex-employees, White is also the most common with 63 former employees.
-* Most of the total employees fully met their work expectations with a count of 243.
-Most of the current employees fully met their work expectations with a count of 162.
-And most of the ex-employees fully met their work expectations with an count of 81.
+* **Performance**: The majority of employees across categories (total, current, and ex-employees) fully met their work expectations, with counts of 243, 162, and 81, respectively.
-* For total employees, the most common salary range is 60k to 69k with 101 employees.
-For current employees, the most common salary range is also 60k to 69k with 73 employees.
-And for ex-employees, the most common salary range is 50k-59k with 35 employees.
+* **Salary Ranges**: The most common salary range for total employees is $60,000 to $69,000, comprising 101 employees.
+Current employees mirror this trend, with 73 employees in the same salary range.
+Among ex-employees, the most common salary range is $50,000 to $59,000, with 35 individuals.
-* The average time the ex-employees were employed is 1264 days (about 3 and a half years).
+* **Average Tenure of Ex-Employees**: Ex-employees, on average, had an employment duration of 1,264 days, which is roughly equivalent to 3 and a half years.
-* The biggest reasons why employees leave this company is because they want another position somewhere else or it's because they're unhappy or it's because they want more money.
+**Reasons for Departure**: The primary reasons cited for employee departures include a desire for another position elsewhere, unhappiness, and seeking higher compensation.

 ### Conclusions/Recommendations
 Based on the data, I would recommend that this particular company hire more males as the male to female ratio of their employees is slightly skewed towards females so hiring more males will bring about a more even gender ratio.
 I recommend the company also hire more employees that are minorities since most of their employees are white in order to bring about more racial diversity.
 The average age of employees in this company seem to be on the older side with age averages of 41, 44, and 37 for total, current, and ex-employees respectively.
 Perhaps this company should try hiring younger employees to decrease their age averages and improve their age diversity.
 The attrition rate in this company is 33% which is rather high so in order to lower the attrition rate, I recommend their employees get paid more if they want more since them wanting more money was one of the biggest reasons for them leaving.
 The average salary of these ex-employees was 66k which is noticably smaller then the 71k salary that current employees make on average and their salary ranges were more lower then current employees as well, further supporting that lack of pay is causing employees to leave.
 I recommend the company focus more of their training resources on the production department because it has the most current employees out of any department (126) and also the most ex-employees of any department (83) so more support towards the production department should increase the retention rate for employees in that department.
 And it doesn't seem like a lack of work ethic is a issue among since a majority of employees (for total, current, ex) all fully met performance expectations in their jobs and the average time ex-employees were employed for this company was about 3 and a half years which is quite a while and the average amount of absences for total, current, and ex-employees are about the same.
 The most common marital status of the current employees is that they're single so perphaps part of the reason why they're still with the company is because they don't have as much family responsiblities affecting them compared to others who are married.